 Match your knowledge base to your company’s growth

-There are many knowledge base software options to help you get started with documenting your company’s policies and procedures.
+There are many knowledge base software options to help you start documenting your company’s policies and procedures.
 Primarily, these services are for individuals or small teams.

-As your company grows and matures, you will need a knowledge base that can manage your large collection of knowledge base articles.
+As your company grows and matures, you will need a knowledge base that can manage your large collection of digital guides.
 This means it is easy to create articles and for your end-users to find the appropriate resource.